StatCan/cae-eac/docs/en/FAQ.md

 ## Virtual Machines

 ### What do I do if I have forgotten the password for my virtual machine?
-If you forget the password of your virtual machine you can delete then recreate your virtual machine.
-Unfortunately, you will lose any data and software on your old machine.
+If you forget the password of your virtual machine, please contact the support team through the https://cae-eac.slack.com channel to have it reset.
+You can also delete and recreate your virtual machine.
+Unfortunately, recreating your virtual machine means you will lose any data and software on your old machine.

 ### What do I do if I need to run a long running job on my virtual machine?
 Machines are shut down every day at 7pm EST in order to reduce costs.
 If you have a long-running job, it is recommended that you use Databricks or Data Factory.